RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK811-Breakout-Board/AT-Command-Manual/README.md

 14. <b>at+set_config=lora:multicast_apps_key:`<multicast_apps_key>`</b>

-This command is used for setting of the Application Session Key for the multicast feature.
+This command is used for the setting of the Application Session Key for the multicast feature.

 | Operation | Command                                                      | Response |
 | --------- | ------------------------------------------------------------ | -------- |